 Best Wine Openers of 2020

-The Rabbit Corkscrew caught the attention of all our testers due to its ease of use and visually appealing design.
-The well-engineered lever, rack, and pinion system deliver an effortless experience that will make the Rabbit opener feel comfortable in anyone's hands: those that struggle with grip may be particularly grateful.
-To add to the aesthetic appeal, the exposed gearing and brass finish give it an industrial, steampunk look that somehow avoided being called pretentious by all but the most casual of testers.
+Due to its ease of use and visually appealing design, the Rabbit Corkscrew caught the eye of all our testers.
+The well-engineered lever, rack, and pinion system deliver an effortless experience that will make the Rabbit opener feel comfortable in anyone's hands.
+To add to the aesthetic, the exposed gearing and brass finish give it an industrial, steampunk look that somehow avoided being called pretentious by all but the most casual of testers.

 The extra accessories (foil cutter, bottle stopper, pourer, and spare corkscrew drill) that come with this package are useful, especially for a wine enthusiast.
 Our testers reported that the set would make a perfect gift for one of their favorite wine lovers.

 Pulltap's Double-Hinged Waiters Corkscrew is a bartender's classic.
 Based on the two-step waiter's corkscrew, this type of wine opener has been working successfully for centuries.
-A helpful foil cutter is folded into the body of the pocket-sized tool, and the double joint helps prevent you from breaking your cork.
-Servers with over 40 years of experience at Chez Panisse argue that there is no need to overcomplicate a simple task.
+A helpful foil cutter is folded into the body of this pocket-sized tool, and the double joint helps prevent cork breakage.

 This pocket-sized tool is also a serrated foil cutter, and the lever doubles as a bottle cap opener.
 The multifunctional nature of this tool, coupled with its affordable price, makes it an all-around favorite for those looking to get the most out of their wine opener while spending the least amount possible.

-The Cork Pop Original is a distinctive wine opener that provides the quickest and most entertaining wine-opening experience of all the options we tested.
-Once you have taken the foil off the bottle, remove the cap of the opener, then insert the needle fully through the center of the cork and press the top of the canister while gently lifting.
+Of all the options we tested, the distinctive Cork Pop Original wine opener provided the quickest and most entertaining wine-opening experience.
+Once you have taken the foil off the bottle, remove the opener's cap, insert the needle fully through the center of the cork, and press the canister's top while gently lifting.
 The cork will pop right out, often leaving a trail of vapor (and occasionally a spray of wine) in its wake.

 For the confident showperson, this gadget makes opening bottles one-handed an easy trick to add to your repertoire.
-If the cork was particularly crumbly or already damaged, we found that this opener was not always successful at its task.
-Cautious users also struggled to use it successfully.
-Parents may not want to have an appliance like this lying around the house due to the sharp needle and pressurized CO2 container.
+However, we found that this opener was not always successful at its task if the cork was particularly crumbly or already damaged.
+Cautious users also struggled to use it successfully, and due to the sharp needle and pressurized CO2 container, parents may not want to have an appliance like this lying around the house.

-The OXO Steel Vertical Lever Corkscrew is quite the oversized opener, presumably to make it easy to hold and comfortable to use.
+The oversized OXO Steel Vertical Lever Corkscrew is easy to hold and comfortable to use.
 This tool requires two hands and a bit of grip strength.
-Although easy to master through practice, infrequent users were often confused and unsure of how to proceed, resulting in a few damaged corks.
+Although easy to master through practice, infrequent users were often confused and unsure how to proceed, resulting in a few damaged corks.

-Some testers criticized this opener for being clunky and unbalanced, suggesting that it should come with a holster so that they can lug it around; however, many people were impressed with the cleverly-hidden foil cutter that sits in the top of the OXO Steel Vertical Lever corkscrew.
-For those looking for a truly effortless tool or an elegant gift, the Rabbit slims down this style of opener while still maintaining an easy grip and oversized lever, all for less money (and more style).
+Some testers criticized this opener for being clunky and unbalanced, suggesting that it should come with a holster so that they can lug it around.
+However, many people were impressed with the cleverly-hidden foil cutter that sits at the top of the OXO Steel Vertical Lever corkscrew.
+For those looking for a truly effortless tool or an elegant gift, the Rabbit slims down this opener style while still maintaining an oversized lever, all for less money (and more style).

-The Cuisinart Electric Opener offers a sleek design with simple instructions, making for a wine opener that you can easily use one-handed.
+Offering a sleek design with simple instructions, the Cuisinart Electric Opener makes for a wine opener that you can easily use one-handed.
 Despite its simplicity, if you are not patient when lining up this corkscrew, it can be easy to misalign the angle of approach and spoil the cork.
 Taking an extra second to set up this gadget will pay dividends, allowing you to finish the task with one hand and your eyes closed.

 Overall, testers preferred the look of this fully stainless steel gadget over the part-plastic Secura Electric.
-Yet, we were significantly more successful when using the Secura, as the plastic base reduced user error by enabling better visualization.
+We were significantly more successful when using the Secura, as the plastic base reduced user error by enabling better visualization.

-A familiar sight from your parents' kitchen, IPOW utilizes the classic wing-lever corkscrew, which is still going strong.
+Utilizing the classic wing-lever corkscrew, IPOW is a familiar sight from your parents' kitchen, one which is still going strong.
 The archetypal design is straightforward to use and completes the job (as long as you line it up straight).
 The IPOW Wing Corkscrew adds plastic grips in all the convenient places, resulting in less pressure on those fingers—something to consider if you expect to do this task multiple times in one evening.
 In addition, the neck of the opener is conveniently designed to serve as a bottle opener.

-The oversized drill piece causes an excessive amount of damage to the cork, which means that recorking a bottle was rarely an option.
+Recorking a bottle was rarely an option due to the oversized drill piece causing excessive damage to the cork.
 The corkscrew presented another challenge, as it has to be screwed in all the way; otherwise, it is a strenuous or an awkward two-stage process to pull it out.

 Why You Should Trust Us

 In preparing for this review, our lead tester and wine fanatic Sara James reached out to a team of professionals to share their insights.
 This group included sommeliers, servers, corkscrew collectors, wine growers, and wine enthusiasts.
-Collating the experiences of hundreds of hours of testing by different types of users, Sara and the testing team are committed to the task of finding the best wine openers.
-The team's diverse range of backgrounds, preferences, age, geographic location, professions, and budgets helped us to consider the needs of all types of wine connoisseurs.
+Collecting the experiences of hundreds of hours of testing by different types of users, Sara and the testing team are committed to the task of finding the best wine openers.
+The team's diverse range of backgrounds, preferences, ages, geographic locations, professions, and budgets helped us to consider the needs of all types of wine connoisseurs.